MEA-Watsonx-bootcamp-IBM/Etisalat-Bootcamp/README.md

 **What the system does, end to end:**

-1. A customer uploads their national ID and a recent payslip.
+1. A customer uploads their Emirates ID and a recent payslip.
-2. The system extracts the relevant fields and runs the same checks a back-office reviewer would: ID validity, a name match across both documents, and a minimum income threshold.
+2. The workflow extracts the relevant fields and runs the same checks a back-office reviewer would: ID validity, a name match across both documents, and a minimum income threshold.
-3. If the applicant doesn't qualify, they get a clear explanation immediately instead of a multi-day wait.
+3. If the applicant doesn't qualify, they get a clear justification immediately instead of a multi-day wait.
 4. If they qualify, the system returns every plan tier they're eligible for based on income, not just one suggested plan.
-5. Once the customer selects and confirms a plan, the system generates a payment link and sign-up completes in the same conversation.
+5. Once the customer selects and confirms a plan, the system generates a payment link and confirms the subscription in the same conversation.

 > **Note:** The plan names, salary thresholds, and credit limit figures
 > used in this lab are illustrative — not a real operator's published
 > rate card.
-The flow itself reflects a realistic postpaid eligibility
-> and onboarding pattern used across the telecom industry.

 ---